makrai/notes/demszky2005.00547-GoEmotions-fine-grained.md

 * transfer learning experiments with existing emotion benchmarks show that our data can generalize to different taxonomies and domains, such as tweets and personal narratives
-  * given limited additional data for labeled for emo classif in spec domains, our data can provide baseline emotion understanding and contribute to increasing model accuracy for the target domain
+  * given limited additional data labeled for emo classif in spec domains, our data can provide baseline emotion understanding and contribute to increasing model accuracy for the target domain
 * Future work